MultisampledNight/flow/src/doc/manual.typ

 == Icons

-For labeling things concisely and rememberable.
+For labeling things concisely and memorably.
 They are all accessible via `gfx.markers`, which is a dictionary with the single-character identifier as value and this dictionary as key: